coderaiser/putout/packages/plugin-tape/README.md

 ## remove-default-messages

-`supertape` will put this information for you, and it is always the same.
+📼**Supertape** will put this information for you, and it is always the same.
 No need to repeat the same information twice on one line, better to avoid it.

 ### ❌ Example of incorrect code